Torsten

 again.
 He can take bland technology and make it pleasingly couthy.

-Whether hes sewing curtains or writing open-source software,
+Whether he’s sewing curtains or writing open-source software,

 he can make you want to be part of it too.
 Patchwork Cinema is a celebration